|Address||Werner-Heisenberg-Allee 25, Munich, Germany|

 NOTE: Keep in mind that Cat 3 and 4 seats include the standing area while Category 6 seats are unavailable for both casual visitors and club members.
 As a rule, tickets are sold out for the entire season.
 You are recommended to book them in advance.

 As it was mentioned before, Allianz Arena tickets are sold out for the entire season.
 The stadium boasts record capacity among other leading European clubs.
-For the last 5 years, 100% of seats are sold out despite over the average ticket prices.
-Luckily for you, StubHub platform will never let you miss the match of your favs.
-It boasts an intuitive interface making it easy to choose a sea and pay for it online with just a click.
+Luckily for you, Ticket Compare platform will never let you miss the match of your favs.
+It boasts an intuitive interface making it easy to choose the optimal seat and purchase it with just a few clicks.

 Also, note that the price may change in case of major matches taking place.
-They may include final European legs as well as Champions League playoffs or DFB-Pokal finals.
+They may include the matches against the rivals, as well as the Champions League playoffs.

-Allianz Arena is located comparatively not far from the downtown (about 10 km).
+Allianz Arena is located comparatively not far from the downtown (about 6 miles).
 It will take about 15 minutes to get to the stadium from the city center.
 On the other hand, the stadium is situated on the edge of Munich reserving a few places of interest to see and visit.
 Surrounded mainly by parks and green areas, Allianz Arena offers several ways to get.

 By Tube – Frottmaning is the nearest metro station to Allianz Arena.
 It is located on the U6 underground line and can be easily accessible from the downtown.
 You may take Marienplatz station and get directly to the Arena.